caltechlibrary/dataset/dataset-v2-next.md

 In developing a version 2 of dataset an eye needs to be kept to several areas --

-1. reduction of complexity
+1. reduction of complexity.
    a. simplification of codebase
    b. simplification of operation
-3. learn from other systems
+2. learn from other systems.
    a. align with good data practices
    b. adopt standards, e.g. codemeta for general metadata
-3. elimination of unused "features"
+3. **elimination** of underused "features".

 With the introduction of Go 1.18 some of this can be achieved through a better organization of code, some by applying lessons learned over the